Akaalis-code/y_compendium/Y_bigdata/Y_databricks/y_databricks_theory.md

 		More than one WORKSPACE can be created per region

 	- Legacy Hive metastore is local to workspace before UNITY catalog (Subject to correction)
-	- The Hive metastore present inside UNITY catalog metastore is shared accross all workspaces attached to same UCMETASTORE
+	- The Hive metastore present inside UNITY catalog metastore is shared accross all workspaces attached to same UCMETASTORE(need to check)
+	- LEGACY HIVE METASTORE requires COMPUTE to even see the tables and schemas under it -

+	CLUSTER SETTINGS :
+		POLICY :
+			Unrestricted
+		ACCESS MODE :
+			Single User
+			Shared
+			No isolation Shared

 	? is hive meta store catalog local to workspace
 	? does cluster being uc enabled or not have any effect on accesing data of UCMETASTORE